You know I love chicken thighs, and when you through some cheese and polenta into the mix, yeah, it’s good.

 There’s something about a pile of cheap chicken.
 It’s a challenge to infuse flavor.
 A quest to show that every cut can shine.
 An investigation into your deep creative mind to conjure up a meal that will please.
-All while doing it on the cheap.
+All while doing it on a dime.
 But if it’s good enough, no one has to know.
 This one will be between just you and me.
+Chicken, polenta, and magic.
+Yep.
+Just as delicious as Lemon Chicken Thighs.

 All without breaking a sweat.